Rapptz/discord.py/docs/api.rst

     .. note::

-        Consider using :func:`on_raw_reaction_remove` if you need this and do not want to enable the members intent.
+        Consider using :func:`on_raw_reaction_remove` if you need this and do not have a complete member cache.

     :param reaction: The current state of the reaction.
     :type reaction: :class:`Reaction`